Sustainable agriculture: Water

 Indicators for sustainable water resource development include the average annual flow of rivers from rainfall, flows from outside a country, the percentage of water coming from outside a country, and gross water withdrawal.
 It is estimated that agricultural practices consume 69% of the world's fresh water.

 Farmers discovered a way to save water using wool in Wyoming and other parts of the United States.

 Social factors

 Rural economic development

 Sustainable agriculture attempts to solve multiple problems with one broad solution.
 The goal of sustainable agricultural practices is to decrease environmental degradation due to farming while increasing crop–and thus food–output.
 There are many varying strategies attempting to use sustainable farming practices in order to increase rural economic development within small-scale farming communities.
 Two of the most popular and opposing strategies within the modern discourse are allowing unrestricted markets to determine food production and deeming food a human right.
 Neither of these approaches have been proven to work without fail.
 A promising proposal to rural poverty reduction within agricultural communities is sustainable economic growth; the most important aspect of this policy is to regularly include the poorest farmers in the economy-wide development through the stabilization of small-scale agricultural economies.

+Dr. Carver teaching farmers from a Jesup Wagon.

+In the early 1900's in rural America, Dr. George Washington Carver attempted to address rural poverty by teaching sustainable agricultural practices.
+He invented the Jesup Wagon, an agricultural school on wheels so Dr. Carver could reach the rural farmers and teach them sustainable farming at their own farms, giving the farmers hands-on practice and experience.
+Some of the teachings Dr. Carver brought to rural areas were breaking monoculture farming practices, typically of cotton, and teaching the importance of crop rotation, composting, and nutrients in the soil like nitrogen.
+Dr. Carver's teachings and impact lead to much of the modern day agricultural movements in the United States.
+His legacy continues as a part of the USDA's Agricultural Research Service (ARS) headquarters, which was named after him.
+There, they continue to expand upon Dr. Carver's focus on soil health and conservation in order to mitigate the causes and impacts of climate change.